yalcinp/yalcinp/README.md

 ### Areas of Interest
 - Machine learning and deep learning for scientific and real-world applications
-- Natural language processing and language-based AI systems
+- Multimodal AI combining language and visual data to support complex reasoning and real-world interaction
 - Scalable HPC infrastructure for machine learning applications

 ---